ISISComputingGroup/ibex_developers_manual/Alert-Relay.md

 An IOC usually posts to this service from the :AC: (alert control) system loaded by the run control IOC

 To do the alerting it will use `sendAlert.db` from `support/webget`.
 This combines several PVs with mobiles, emails etc. and encodes into the format required for a http POST using the aSub function `webFormURLEncode`.
 It then sends this to control-svcs using the aSub function `webPOSTRequest`

+To see the debug output of what `sendAlerts.db` is sending set `epicsEnvSet("WEBGET_POST_DEBUG","1")` in the `st.cmd` of the runcontrol IOC.
+This is suppressed by default as it may contain sensitive user data.